-Here, we break down how total price can differ depending on the veterinary facility, area you live in, and the fracture or break severity.
+Here, we break down how the total price can differ depending on the veterinary facility, the area you live in, and the fracture or break severity can go around $1,000 to $4,000 or even more.
 Let’s get down to brass tacks.

 Prices for Broken Leg Treatment: Why Does it Differ?

 The cost of a broken bone depends completely on the total damage and location.
 Plus, you have to consider any medications or sedatives your vet will need during the process.
 Some cats with surface wounds may need topical antibiotics or other healing medications as well.

 Then, there are always follow-up appointments to check to see how well the leg is healing.
 So, as you can tell, there are quite a few factors that play into the total cost of broken leg treatment for cats.